DIPlib/diplib/src/documentation/styleguide.md

 - Do explicitly state the namespace for identifiers from every other library, including `std::`.
 This makes it easier to find references to specific types or functions.

-- All functions local to a translation unit must be declared `static` to prevent name space pollution.
-This also prevents them for being exported out of the library.
+- All functions local to a translation unit must either be declared `static` or within an unnamed (anonymous) namespace, to prevent name space pollution and to prevent them from being exported out of the library.
-  Alternatively, declare them in an unnamed (anonymous) namespace.

 - Prefer `using` over `typedef`.